 WARNINGS AND PRECAUTIONS

-There have been postmarketing reports of acute pancreatitis, including fatal pancreatitis, in patients taking linagliptin.
+There have been reports of acute pancreatitis, including fatal pancreatitis, in patients taking linagliptin, a component of GLYXAMBI.
 Take careful notice of potential signs and symptoms of pancreatitis.
-If pancreatitis is suspected, promptly discontinue GLYXAMBI or TRADJENTA and initiate appropriate management.
-It is unknown whether patients with a history of pancreatitis are at increased risk for the development of pancreatitis while using GLYXAMBI or TRADJENTA.
+If pancreatitis is suspected, promptly discontinue GLYXAMBI and initiate appropriate management.
+It is unknown whether patients with a history of pancreatitis are at increased risk for the development of pancreatitis while using GLYXAMBI.

-Empagliflozin causes intravascular volume contraction, and symptomatic hypotension may occur.
-Before initiating GLYXAMBI or JARDIANCE, assess and correct volume status in the elderly, in patients with renal impairment, low systolic blood pressure, or on diuretics.
+Empagliflozin, a component of GLYXAMBI, causes intravascular volume contraction and symptomatic hypotension may occur.
+Before initiating GLYXAMBI, assess and correct volume status in the elderly, in patients with renal impairment, low systolic blood pressure, or on diuretics.
 Monitor for hypotension.

 Reports of ketoacidosis, a serious life-threatening condition requiring urgent hospitalization, have been identified in patients with type 1 and type 2 diabetes mellitus receiving sodium glucose co transporter 2 (SGLT2) inhibitors, including empagliflozin.
 Fatal cases of ketoacidosis have been reported in patients taking empagliflozin.
-Patients who present with signs and symptoms of metabolic acidosis should be assessed for ketoacidosis, even if blood glucose levels are <250 mg/dL.
-If suspected, discontinue GLYXAMBI or JARDIANCE, evaluate and treat promptly.
+Patients who present signs and symptoms of metabolic acidosis should be assessed for ketoacidosis, even if blood glucose levels are less than 250 mg/dL.
+If suspected, discontinue GLYXAMBI, evaluate, and treat promptly.

-Before initiating GLYXAMBI or JARDIANCE, consider risk factors for ketoacidosis.
-Patients on GLYXAMBI or JARDIANCE may require monitoring and temporary discontinuation of therapy in situations known to predispose to ketoacidosis.
+Before initiating GLYXAMBI, consider risk factors for ketoacidosis, including pancreatic insulin deficiency from any cause, caloric restriction, and alcohol abuse.
+Patients on GLYXAMBI may require monitoring and temporary discontinuation in situations known to predispose to ketoacidosis.

 Acute Kidney Injury and Impairment in Renal Function

-Before initiating GLYXAMBI or JARDIANCE, consider factors that may predispose patients to acute kidney injury including hypovolemia, chronic renal insufficiency, congestive heart failure and concomitant medications (diuretics, ACE inhibitors, ARBs, NSAIDs).
+Before initiating GLYXAMBI, consider factors that may predispose patients to acute kidney injury including hypovolemia, chronic renal insufficiency, congestive heart failure and concomitant medications (diuretics, ACE inhibitors, ARBs, NSAIDs).
 Consider temporary discontinuation in settings of reduced oral intake or fluid losses.
 Monitor patients for signs and symptoms of acute kidney injury.
-If acute kidney injury occurs, discontinue GLYXAMBI or JARDIANCE promptly and institute treatment.
+If acute kidney injury occurs, discontinue GLYXAMBI promptly and institute treatment.

 Empagliflozin increases serum creatinine and decreases eGFR.
 Patients with hypovolemia may be more susceptible to these changes.
-Renal function should be evaluated prior to initiating GLYXAMBI or JARDIANCE and periodically thereafter.
+Renal function should be evaluated prior to initiating of GLYXAMBI and periodically thereafter.
 More frequent monitoring is recommended in patients with eGFR <60 mL/min/1.73 m2.
-GLYXAMBI or JARDIANCE should be discontinued in patients with a persistent eGFR <45 mL/min/1.73 m2.
+GLYXAMBI should be discontinued in patients with a persistent eGFR <45 mL/min/1.73 m2.